tagohd/mono/Concepts/Magic/Magic.md

 Wouldn't that be something?
 A game that punishes you for using its magic system...
 Maybe it only does this if you forget to close the rift or something.
 But maybe the game doesn't actively remind you to close the rifts; you have to keep on top of that yourself.
 And, of course, maybe there are occasionally incentives to **_not_** close the rifts. #Gameplay

-gameplay:: Diegetic glitches resulting from forgetting to seal rifts after casting spells.
+vnViable:: Diegetic glitches resulting from forgetting to seal rifts after casting spells.
 Otherwise being punished for using magic.
-Possible incentives for NOT closing rifts. ([[Magic#^magic-not-even-once|ref]])
+Possible incentives for NOT closing rifts. ([[Magic#^magic-not-even-once|ref]]) (Not sure how well this would work in a VN, actually.)

 Also, something something Law of Equivalent Exchange.
 %%